brandonetter/FuzzySearch-CPP-Addon/README.md

 /*
 searchTerm : string, The word to match with each element of the array searchArray : string[], The array to search through threshold : float, value between 0 and 1.
-0 matches nothing.
+0 matches everything.
 1 matches only the exact string

 result : string[], Results that meet the threshold, returned in order of best match -> worst match */